The Clear Edge

 Mistake 1: No forecast (reactive cash management)

-What happens: You track the current cash position but don’t project the future.
-You make decisions based on today’s balance.
-You get surprised by gaps.
-You can’t deploy capital confidently because you don’t know what’s coming.
+What happens: you track the current cash position but do not project forward, so you make decisions based on today’s balance, get surprised by gaps, and cannot deploy capital with confidence because you do not know what is coming.

-Project receipts and expenses 12 weeks forward.
-Update every Monday with actual results.
-Adjust future projections based on patterns.
+Project receipts and expenses 12 weeks forward, update the forecast every Monday with actual results, and adjust future projections based on the patterns you see.

-This shifts you from reactive (”Do I have cash today?”) to proactive (”What will position be in 8 weeks?”).
-You deploy confidently.
-You catch gaps early.
-You accelerate receipts before problems hit.
+This moves you from reactive (“Do I have cash today?”) to proactive (“What will my position be in 8 weeks?”), so you deploy with confidence, catch gaps early, and accelerate receipts before problems land.

 Mistake 2: One account for everything (no discipline)

-What happens: All money sits in business checking.
-You pay expenses from the same account that holds reserves.
-You can’t see the allocation clearly.
-When pressure hits, you spend reserves without realizing.
-Discipline erodes invisibly.
+What happens: all money sits in business checking, you pay expenses from the same account that holds reserves, you cannot see the allocation clearly, and when pressure hits you spend reserves without noticing, so discipline wears down quietly over time.

-Why it’s expensive: Reserves never build.
-Every time you accumulate $20K, an unexpected expense hits, and you spend it.
-You operate at 1-2 month runway perpetually.
-You can’t invest in opportunities.
-You live in constant cash anxiety.
+Why it is expensive: reserves never build, because every time you reach $20K an unexpected expense appears and you spend it, so you stay at a 1–2 month runway, cannot invest in opportunities, and live with constant cash anxiety.

-The fix: Separate accounts (physical separation = forced discipline)
+The fix: separate accounts (physical separation creates discipline).

 Mistake 3: Spending before allocating (no reserves built)

-What happens: Cash arrives.
-You check the balance—looks good.
-You pay expenses, make purchases, and invest in opportunities.
-End of the month, nothing left for reserves.
-You always mean to “save next month” but never do.
-Reserves stay flat at $10K-$15K despite growing revenue.
+What happens: cash comes in, you see a healthy balance, then pay expenses, make purchases, and invest in opportunities, and by the end of the month nothing is left for reserves.
+You plan to “save next month” but never do, so reserves stay stuck at $10K–$15K even as revenue grows.

-Implementation: Set up automatic splits if possible.
-If manual, allocate the same day as the receipt.
-Never spend first, allocate later.
-That’s where the system breaks.
+Implementation: set up automatic splits where possible, and if you are doing it manually, allocate on the same day the cash comes in and never spend first and allocate later, because that is where the system breaks.

 Advanced Problems (Solve Basics First)